peekxc/spirit_paper/notes/includes/applications.typ

 // In many time series applications, detecting periodic behavior can prove a difficult yet useful thing to estimate.
 For example, in medical images contexts, it is necessary to preprocess the data to remove noise and outliers that otherwise obscure the presence of recurrent behavior.
 // method understands periodicity as repetition ofpatterns, whatever these may be, and quantifies this reoccurrence as the degree of circularity/roundness in the generated point-cloud.

-The canonical lens by which time series analysis is performed through harmonic analysis.
-Though mature and powerful, it can at times be more illuminating to study the data in more geometric settings.
+The canonical lens by which time series analysis is performed is through harmonic analysis.
+Though mature and powerful, it can at times be more illuminating to study data in more geometric settings.
 A classical example of this is Takens delay embedding theorem, which provides sufficiency conditions under which a smooth attractor of $d$-dimensional manifold can be reconstructed from its dynamics $f : M -> M$.
 In this context, the "reconstruction" is a phase space embedding of a given time series topologically equivalent to the original space, constructed through a _time-delay embedding_ of $f$:

 $ SW_(M, tau) f(t) = mat(delim: "[", f(t), f(t + tau), dots.h.c, f(t + M tau))^top $